Loading

 Flower Garden Banks

-The Flower Garden Banks National Marine Sanctuary (FGBNMS) is a United States National Marine Sanctuary located 100 nautical miles (120 mi; 190 km) off of Galveston, Texas, in the northwestern Gulf of Mexico.
+The Flower Garden Banks National Marine Sanctuary (FGBNMS) is a National Marine Sanctuary located 100 nautical miles (120 mi; 190 km) off of Galveston, Texas, in the northwestern Gulf of Mexico.
 It contains the northernmost coral reefs in the United States.

 Underlying salt domes forced the seafloor upward in various areas of the Gulf of Mexico, resulting in the formation of seamounts and ocean banks.
 Conditions of the Gulf of Mexico were conducive to reef-building, which started roughly ten to fifteen thousand years ago.